huggingface/transformers/docs/source/model_doc/tapas.rst

 - ``float_answer``: the float answer to the question, if there is one (np.nan if there isn't).
 Only required in case of weak supervision for aggregation (such as WTQ and WikiSQL)

 The tables themselves should be present in a folder, each table being a separate csv file.
-Note that the authors of the TAPAS algorithm used conversion scripts with some automated logic to convert the other datasets (WTQ and WikiSQL) into the SQA format.
+Note that the authors of the TAPAS algorithm used conversion scripts with some automated logic to convert the other datasets (WTQ, WikiSQL) into the SQA format.
 The author explains this `here <https://github.com/google-research/tapas/issues/50#issuecomment-705465960>`__.
 Interestingly, these conversion scripts are not perfect (the ``answer_coordinates`` and ``float_answer`` fields are populated based on the ``answer_text``), meaning that WTQ and WikiSQL results could actually be improved.